Environment & Cultural Heritage Exhibitors

 - Florida Fiddlers Association works to increase communication among fiddlers and other old-time musicians in the State of Florida.
 They hold an annual convention and conduct the Florida State Fiddle Contest.
 The fiddle contest is held Saturday of the Florida Folk Festival at the Under the Oaks Stage.
 Members of the Fiddle Association are happy to provide information at the Under the Oaks Stage during the fiddle contest.

 - Florida Gateway College provides affordable, high-quality postsecondary educational opportunities to the community members of North Central Florida drop in to see what they have to offer.

 - Florida Historical Society was established in 1856.
 The Florida Historical Society is dedicated to preserving Florida's past through the collection and archival maintenance of historical documents and photographs, the publication of scholarly research on Florida history, and educating the public about Florida history through a variety of public history projects and programs.
 Visit their exhibit during the festival to discover information about the life and work of writer, folklorist and anthropologist Zora Neale Hurston.
 Books relating to Florida’s history and culture will be sold.

 - Friends of Florida Folk is an advocate for all things Florida Folk.
-They work to identify, protect, preserve, and promote folk arts, crafts, dance and music.
-Located in the Amphitheater Craft Area at the Paw Paw Stage.
-They have Friends of Florida Folk merchandise and are also selling performer cds and festival t-shirts.
+They work to identify, protect, preserve and promote folk arts, crafts, dance and music.
+Located at the Merchandise Tent.
+They will have Friends of Florida Folk merchandise and are also selling performer cds and festival t-shirts.

 - Will McLean Foundation for Florida Heritage in Music presents material designed to educate about environmental protection and cultural preservation through the works of Will McLean and other Florida artists influenced by him.
 Located at The Will McLean Stage.